Seer: Online Context Learning for Fast Synchronous LLM Reinforcement Learning: Background and Motivation

-\textbf{Challenge \#2: Severe long-tail effect.} The long-tail problem is another critical issue in rollout, widely noted in prior work~\cite{zhou2025april,he2025history,gao2025rollpacker}.
-As shown in Figure~\ref{fig:rollout_analysis}, the long-tail phase can account for nearly 50\% of the total rollout time.
-This phenomenon arises from two factors: (1) In GRPO-like algorithms, requests within the same group tend to have similar lengths (see \S\ref{sec:length_context}).
-Groups with extremely long average lengths form "monolithic" batches that cause severe load imbalance across instances when scheduling is performed at the group granularity.
-(2) Under memory constraints, requests may be preempted or delayed, causing extremely long requests to be blocked and further exacerbating scheduling delays.
+The long-tail problem is another critical issue in rollout, widely noted in prior work~\cite{zhou2025april,he2025history,gao2025rollpacker}.
+As shown in Figure~\ref{fig:kv_util}, the long-tail phase can account for nearly 50\% of the total rollout time.
+This phenomenon arises from two factors: (1) In GRPO-like algorithms, requests within the same group tend to have similar lengths.
+Groups with extremely long average lengths form ``monolithic'' batches that cause severe load imbalance across instances when scheduling is performed at the group granularity.
+(2) Under memory constraints, requests may be preempted or delayed, causing extremely long requests to be blocked and further exacerbating tail latency.

-To mitigate the long-tail effect and improve rollout scalability, recent works~\cite{zhong2025streamrl,fu2025areal,han2025asyncflow,sheng2025laminar,he2025history} have proposed \emph{asynchronous RL}.
-Unlike synchronous methods, where training experiences must all originate from the current policy, asynchronous methods allow training on stale rollout data from previous policy iterations, introducing \emph{off-policyness}.
-Other works~\cite{zhou2025april,gao2025rollpacker}, while maintaining synchrony, allow deferring a portion of requests to subsequent iterations, which cannot achieve iteration-level consistency compared to strict synchronous RL systems.
-By tail clipping or repacking requests, asynchronous or non-strictly synchronous RL can significantly reduce long-tail impact.
-However, to achieve the best convergence and maintain reward stability, many RL experiments still prefer synchronous training.
+To mitigate the long-tail effect, recent works~\cite{zhong2025streamrl,fu2025areal,han2025asyncflow,sheng2025laminar,he2025history} have proposed \emph{asynchronous RL}.
+Unlike synchronous methods, where all training experiences must originate from the current policy iteration, asynchronous methods allow training on stale rollout data from previous policy iterations, introducing \emph{off-policyness}.
+Other works~\cite{zhou2025april,gao2025rollpacker}, while nominally maintaining synchrony, allow deferring a portion of requests to subsequent iterations, thereby sacrificing iteration-level consistency compared to strict synchronous RL systems.
+Although asynchronous or non-strictly synchronous RL can reduce the long-tail impact, many RL practitioners still prefer synchronous training to achieve the best convergence and maintain reward stability.